---

 - **Tier 2 (Moderate ambiguity; E09–E20):** 12 gambles with partially bounded counts ("at least"/"at most" constraints); urn totals always stated.

-- **Tier 3 (High ambiguity; E21–E30):** 10 gambles where only one colour's count is known; the remainder is an unknown mixture — closest to Ellsberg's (1961) original setup.
+- **Tier 3 (High ambiguity; E21–E30):** 10 gambles where only one color's count is known; the remainder is an unknown mixture — closest to @ellsberg1961's original setup.

 The LLM first *assesses* each gamble individually, and then makes a *choice* among alternatives in each problem.
 The gamble set is identical to that used in the Claude × Ellsberg study, ensuring that any differences in results are attributable to the LLM, not the stimuli.